The Basics of Health Maintenance Organization (HMO) Plans

 - is organized and operated in a state-approved manner

-All HMOs undergo close scrutiny by a number of government organizations, including each State Department of Health in which they operate.
+All HMOs undergo close scrutiny by many government organizations, including each State Department of Health in which they operate.
 HMOs came under fire in the late 1990s when it was discovered plan members were not getting the timely response and care they deserved.
 Since then, HMO management has improved thanks to electronic data management which streamlines data management and enrollment processes.

 HMO's are still one of the more popular health management options that employers offer, for a number of reasons.